tock/tock/doc/threat_model/README.md

 ## Isolation Provided to Applications

-**Confidentiality:** Application secrets may not be accessed by other applications or by untrusted capsules.
+**Confidentiality:** Application data may not be accessed by other applications or by untrusted capsules, unless explicitly permitted by the application.
 Note that Tock does not generally provide defense against side channel attacks; see the [Side Channel Defense](#side-channel-defense) heading below for more details.
 Additionally, [Virtualization](Virtualization.md) describes some limitations on isolation for shared resources.

 **Integrity:** Application data may not be modified by other applications or by untrusted capsules, except when allowed by the application.